h1alexbel/sr-detection/README.md

   -e OUT="sr-data" h1alexbel/sr-detection
 ```

-Also, you can download existing datasets from [gh-pages] branch.
+Or, you can download existing datasets from [gh-pages] branch.

 ### Metadata collection